Rocky56gh9/Multi-Function-ePaper-Frame/README.md

    ssh-keygen - R {username.local}
    ```

-6. **Install Components**
+6. **Install Components and Set Up Configurations**
-   - Copy and paste the following commands into your terminal to install necessary components and clone the repository:
+   - Copy and paste the following into your terminal to install all necessary components, clone the repository, and run the configuration scripts automatically:

      ```sh
      # Retry function